jundalisay/spblist/content/en/bio/principles/part-05/chapter-01.md

 This system is replicated in the metaphysical domain in living organisms through their mental (metaphysical) body.
 These spatial vortices are called **chakras**.

-Like galaxies, they are flat discs that rotate in a counterclockwise manner.
+Like galaxies, these are flat discs that rotate in a counterclockwise manner.

 Recall that galactic vortices have 2 main components:

 1. **Invisible spacetime particles**

-These create cohesion (dark matter) within the galaxy and gravity within its stars and planets
+These create cohesion (dark matter) within the galaxy, and gravity within its stars and planets

 2. **Stellar vortices (stars)**